ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 Things to consider:

--   Putting an appropriate label/title on the progress indicator for the lazy loaded row placeholder.
+-   Putting an appropriate label/title on the progress indicator for a row that is loading its children.
 -   Expand/collapse button attributes for the parent row.
 Likely should just match what is done for the group row.

 ### Future work